US marshalling 'material action' to stem SVB fallout -sources | Law-Order

 US marshalling 'material action' to stem SVB fallout -sources

-Biden administration officials worked through the weekend to assess the impact of startup-focused lender SVB Financial Group's Friday failure, with a particular eye on the venture capital sector and regional banks, the sources said.
-Details of the announcement expected on Sunday were not immediately available, but one of the sources said the Federal Reserve could take action similar to what it did to keep banks operating during the COVID-19 pandemic.
+U.S. authorities were preparing "material action" on Sunday to shore up deposits in Silicon Valley Bank (SVB) and try to stem any broader financial fallout from the sudden collapse of the tech startup-focused lender, sources familiar with the matter told Reuters.

-U.S. authorities were preparing "material action" on Sunday to shore up deposits in Silicon Valley Bank (SVB) and try to stem any broader financial fallout from its sudden collapse, sources familiar with the matter told Reuters.
-Biden administration officials worked through the weekend to assess the impact of startup-focused lender SVB Financial Group's Friday failure, with a particular eye on the venture capital sector and regional banks, the sources said.
+U.S. authorities were preparing "material action" on Sunday to shore up deposits in Silicon Valley Bank (SVB) and try to stem any broader financial fallout from the sudden collapse of the tech startup-focused lender, sources familiar with the matter told Reuters.
+Biden administration officials worked through the weekend to assess the impact of SVB Financial Group's Friday failure, with a particular eye on the venture capital sector and regional banks, the sources said.

-"We want to make sure that the troubles that exist at one bank don't create contagion to others that are sound," Yellen told CBS' "Face the Nation" show.
+"We want to make sure that the troubles that exist at one bank don't create contagion to others that are sound," Yellen told CBS's "Face the Nation."
 "During the financial crisis, there were investors and owners of systemic large banks that were bailed out ... and the reforms that have been put in place means we are not going to do that again," Yellen added.

+The Fed is considering easing the terms for banks to access the window, Bloomberg News reported on Sunday citing people familiar with the matter, a move that would enhance the capacity of banks to meet the withdrawal requests of depositors.
 Through the middle of last week, before SVB's collapse, there had been no indications of usage picking up, with Fed data showing weekly outstanding balances of $4 billion to $5 billion since the start of the year.
-FINDING A BUYER

 The Fed and FDIC did not respond to requests for comment.
 COMMUNITY BANKS